 Don’t be too quick to believe everything you read in an email, especially if it’s been sent by someone you weren’t expecting to hear from.

-The email includes an attached PDF.
-Unsuspecting recipients who click on the attachment are led to a fake OneDrive page hosted on box.com as per the below:
+Unsuspecting recipients who click on the image are led to a URL which automatically downloads a file in the java archive format '.JAR', as per the below:

 Don't get scammed